Helperbird/website/src/pages/support/annotate-and-highlight-pdfs-with-helperbird-online-extension.md

 layout: templates/support_post.html
 title: How to Annotate and Highlight PDFs in Edge, Chrome and Firefox
 description:
-  Discover to annotate, highlight pdfs and more with Helperbird for Edge, Chrome, iPad, iPhone online.
+  Discover to annotate, highlight PDFs and more with Helperbird for Edge, Chrome, iPad, iPhone online.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for